brineamelia/P1-WIL/README.md

 - I created this website to demonstrate my knowledge and skills of HTML and CSS.
 - I wanted a website users could visit to easily acquire insightful information that was both qualitative and quantitative.
 - I wanted the website to be easy to navigate and to have links to external information.
-- I wanted this webite to be ascetically pleasing with clear images.
+- I wanted this website to be ascetically pleasing with clear images.

 Site goals: